Nigeria: Actions To Reduce The Suicide Rate.

 Success in reducing suicide rates will arise from well planned and executed measures and not knee jerk reactions.

 You might be going through a cause to warrant suicide.
-Please get help and don't fight alone.
-This is will highly reduce suicide rate around you.
+Please get help and don’t fight alone.

 Do you find this article helpful or would you like to speak to a doctor about your health?
 Please leave a comment below.